joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

 taxonomy was that nobody ever knew exactly when the assertions would be checked; confusion in this area is simply not acceptable, in my opinion, given how important good assertion discipline is to the reliability of one's program.

-As we moved contracts for the language (more on that soon), we tried making `assert` a keyword too.
+As we moved contracts to the language (more on that soon), we tried making `assert` a keyword too.
 However, we eventually switched back to using APIs.
 The primary reason was that assertions were *not* part of an API's signature like contracts are; and given that assertions could easily be implemented as a library, it wasn't clear what we gained from having them in the language.
 Furthermore, policies like "checked in debug" versus "checked in release" simply